AdobeDocs/genstudio.en/help/user-guide/create/manage-variants.md

 ## Brand validation per variant

-Use the _[!UICONTROL Brand guidelines check]_ and the _[!UICONTROL Brand validation panel]_ to ensure brand alignment of variants to maintain consistent brand identity.
+Use the _[!UICONTROL Brand guidelines check]_ and the _[!UICONTROL Brand validation panel]_ to maintain consistent brand identity and alignment of variants.

 See [Brand validation](/help/user-guide/guidelines/brand-validation.md#improve-brand-alignment).